-A hot knife (electrical) is used to "decap" the honeycombs.
+A hot knife (electrical) is used to "decap" the combs.
 Each cell is a small bottle, with a wax lid to seal.
 Before the honey can be extracted the capping have to be removed.
 Today I prefer a fork or roller; quicker and the honey is not exposed to any heat.

-Jup, that's me... this year is the fifty year anniversary of my first hive.
+Jup that's me; 2020 is the sixty-year anniversary of my first hive.
 The hobby that has kept me enthused for a lifetime.

 And the decapped combs go into this "extractor", actually just a centrifuge that removes the honey from the combs.